-GOVERNMENT MEASURES FOR BUSINESSES ELIGIBILITY WHEN?
-Employment Support for employers and employees Luxembourg companies will be compensated by the Luxembourg government for indemnities they have to pay to employees requested to go on partial unemployment leave.
-The employer pays each employee the salary that is due for the hours of work carried out, as well as a compensatory indemnity for the inactive hours, corresponding to at least 80% of the salary that the employee would normally receive The Luxembourg state, and more specifically the Luxembourg Employment Fund will reimburse employers for the compensatory indemnity.
+Support for employers and employees

+- Luxembourg companies will be compensated by the Luxembourg government for indemnities they have to pay to employees requested to go on partial unemployment leave.
+The employer pays each employee the salary that is due for the hours of work carried out, as well as a compensatory indemnity for the inactive hours, corresponding to at least 80% of the salary that the employee would normally receive - The Luxembourg state, and more specifically the Luxembourg Employment Fund will reimburse employers for the compensatory indemnity.
 Reimbursement is limited to 80% of the employee's normal hourly salary and capped at 250% of the minimum social wage during a maximum of 1,022 hours per full-time employee and per calendar year (for part-time employees, this quota of hours is prorated).
 The indemnity will amount to a minimum of €2,142.94 euros (minimum social wage for unskilled workers) and a maximum of €5,363.48.
-Advances may be paid on the basis of the actual payroll at the date on which the respective government decision takes effect Certain companies which continue to suffer negative effects from the health crisis once the state of emergency ends may benefit from partial unemployment until the end of 2020.
-Specifically: Industrial companies - under the condition that they undertake to not lay off employees for economic reasons; Companies in the restaurant, tourism and event management sectors - no limitation to the number of employees who can be covered by partial unemployment.
+Advances may be paid on the basis of the actual payroll at the date on which the respective government decision takes effect

+- ► Certain companies which continue to suffer negative effects from the health crisis once the state of emergency ends may benefit from partial unemployment until the end of 2020.
+Specifically: - Industrial companies under the condition that they undertake to not lay off employees for economic reasons; - Companies in the restaurant, tourism and event management sectors - no limitation to the number of employees who can be covered by partial unemployment.
 If proven to be necessary for economic reasons, these companies will be able to lay off up to 25% of their workforce before 31 December 2020.
-In the event of subsequent recruitment, employers must prioritize hiring their formerly dismissed employees; and All other companies - under the condition that they do not lay off employees for economic reasons.
-The number of employees covered by partial unemployment may not exceed 20% of their workforce for the months of September and October and 15% of their workforce for the months of November and December Businesses which fail to respect the above thresholds must introduce: a motivated recovery plan in the case of small businesses with fewer than 15 employees; or a job protection plan in accordance with the provisions of the Labour Code in the companies that are envisaging laying off employees; will have to submit an "ordinary" request for partial unemployment, which can only be granted if such companies establish restructuring plans From 25 June 2020
+In the event of subsequent recruitment, employers must prioritize hiring their formerly dismissed employees; and - All other companies under the condition that they do not lay off employees for economic reasons.
+The number of employees covered by partial unemployment may not exceed 20% of their workforce for the months of September and October and 15% of their workforce for the months of November and December - Businesses which fail to respect the above thresholds must introduce: a motivated recovery plan in the case of small businesses with fewer than 15 employees; or a job protection plan in accordance with the provisions of the Labour Code in the case of businesses with more than 15 employees; - Companies from vulnerable sectors that are dismissing more than 25% of their workforce, and all other companies that are envisaging laying off employees, will have to submit an "ordinary" request for partial unemployment, which can only be granted if such companies establish restructuring plans